Long-time equilibration can determine transient thermality: Two-temperature model (TTM) and ity

 What is perhaps surprising is that we here find that \textit{it is possible} to associate {\glocal} temperatures \eqref{teffdef} with $A$ and $B$ at \textit{all times}; see Figs.~\ref{fig:gloc_time_1DFB} and \ref{fig:gloc_time_2DFB}.
-In this sense, the first assumption of the TTM can be rescued.
-We emphasize that, for the harmonic lattice example, {\glocal} thermality is satisfied to a very good approximation at \textit{all} coupling strengths $\lambda$.
+In this sense, the first assumption of the TTM can be rescued at strong coupling.
 Moreover, our finding that all-time {\glocal} thermality also holds in the presence of temperature gradients (see Appendix~\ref{app:EEdyn}) opens the possibility of upgrading even the more general diffusive TTM \cite{Anisimov_1974, Lin_2008, Pudell_2020, Herzog_2022} to the strong coupling regime.
 The latter posits ``local thermal equilibrium'' within each lattice, i.e., that each small, localized subsystem of the lattice is in a Gibbs state with respect to its own bare Hamiltonian \cite{Cahill_2003, Herzog_2022}.
 Of course, when there is strong coupling within the lattice, the local thermality hypothesis breaks down, whereas the {\glocal} thermality is maintained.

 Regarding the second assumption of the TTM, we find that its main proposition does not hold anymore for harmonic lattices even for the extended notion of {\glocal} temperatures.
 This is evidenced by Figs.~\ref{fig:gloc_time_1DFB} and \ref{fig:gloc_time_2DFB} which clearly show that $T^\eff_A(t) - T^\eff_B(t)$ is not monotonic in $t$.
 Therefore, beyond the weak coupling limit, no TTM-type rate equation exists that would describe the time evolution of $T^\eff_A$ and $T^\eff_B$.
 This is so despite the fact that heat capacities are well-defined for both $A$ and $B$ because they are {\glocal}ly thermal (see the discussion in Appendix~\ref{app:local_meas}).